 A great place to feel free!

-Sing Healthy Play Happy is a FREE weekly dementia-friendly creative music session for people of all abilities, commissioned by Brighton & Hove CCG between 2016 & 2019.
+Open Strings Sing and Play is a FREE weekly dementia-friendly creative music session for people of all abilities, commissioned by Brighton & Hove CCG between 2016 & 2019.

 A Great Place to Feel Free!